The random variable x is normally distributed with the given para... | Channels for Pearson+

 1

 Step 3: Use the standard normal distribution table (or a calculator) to find the cumulative probabilities corresponding to z₁ and z₂.
-Let Φ(z₁) represent the cumulative probability for z₁ and Φ(z₂) represent the cumulative probability for z₂.
+Let Φ(z) represent the cumulative probability for a given z-score.
+Find Φ(z₁) and Φ(z₂).

 Step 5: Interpret the result.
-The value obtained represents the probability that the random variable x falls within the specified range under the given normal distribution.
+The value obtained represents the probability that the random variable x falls within the range 5.36 to 5.64 under the given normal distribution.

 Verified video answer for a similar problem: